turtleflyer/compare-react-state-management-solutions/README.md

   them through `ControlPixel` giving that "choice" brand new "alternative".
 In this case, the app state creates a record for the new "alternative" key with the new color value.

-* **Paint random pixel.** The command picks a random `ControlPixel` and dynamically changes its "choice" effectively repainting the controlled `Pixel`.
+* **Paint random pixel.** The command picks a random unique key of some `ControlPixel` component and changes its record's value to the opposite "choice".
+It notifies the component and this component re-renders the controlled `Pixel` with the new "alternative" in the props (or erases the pixel, if the new "choice" was disabled) and makes it dynamically resubscribe to a new color.
+This command visually repaints the pixel in the grid.

 * **Paint n% random pixels.** The same as previous but picking the defined percentage of pixels.